NorwegianVeterinaryInstitute/irida-plugin-listeria-typing/README.md

 ## IRIDA plugin for Listeria monocytogenes typing

 IRIDA plugin takes fastq reads as input, uses the list of following steps and produces Listeria monocytogenes typing report.
+As of June 2021, the plugin is actively upgraded.
+New tools will be added.

 * MASH screen - Species identification and confirmation
 * Shovill pipeline - Assembly
-* CheckM - Genome assembky integrity check
+* CheckM - Genome assembly integrity check
 * MLST - Typing